 What is a pool skimmer?

 A swimming pool needs to draw in pool water from somewhere in order to send it around the filter system to clear out any dirt and keep the water clean.
-In most pools that takes place within the pool skimmer.
+In most pools, this takes place within the pool skimmer.